FRC4048/robot-docs/docs/subsystem-logging.md

 `PidMotorInputs` :material-arrow-right: `PidMotorInputProvider`

-Then, in the `updateInputs(T inputs)`, you need to write `inputs.process(inputProvider)` Here is an bare bones example:
+Then, in the `updateInputs(T inputs)`, you need to write `inputs.process(inputProvider)`

+Here is a bare-bones example:

 ```java
 public interface FooIO extends LoggableIO<MotorInputs> {